-Integration Profile Depends on Dependency Type Comments One or more of: {Scheduled Workflow, Evidence Documents, NM Image} Required for Content input Supporting the image related transactions of Scheduled Workflow counts as a Content profile One or more of: {Scheduled Workflow Consistent Presentation of Images, Evidence Documents, Key Image Notes} Required if any output is produced Supporting the image related transactions of Scheduled Workflow counts as a Content profile Reporting Workflow Scheduled Workflow Required for workflow management - One or more of : {Scheduled Workflow, Evidence Documents, NM Image} Required for Content input Supporting the image related transactions of Scheduled Workflow counts as a Content profile.
-Simple Image and Numeric Reports Required for Content input/output - Charge Posting One or More of : {Scheduled Workflow, Post-Processing Workflow, Reporting Workflow, Import Reconciliation Workflow} Required for charge trigger input - Patient Information Reconciliation Scheduled Workflow Required for workflow/content to manage Patient Information Reconciliation is an extension to this profile requiring that the workitems and/or content be updated.
-Portable Data for Imaging None None - XDS for Imaging XDS (ITI) Document Consumer, Document Registry, and Document Repository actors from ITI XDS are required for XDS-I. Document content types and metadata are specialized.
+Integration Profile Depends on Dependency Type Comments One or more of: {Scheduled Workflow, Evidence Documents, NM Image} Required for Content input Supporting the image related transactions of Scheduled Workflow counts as a Content profile One or more of: {Scheduled Workflow Consistent Presentation of Images, Evidence Documents, Key Image Notes} Required if any output is produced Supporting the image related transactions of Scheduled Workflow counts as a Content profile Reporting Workflow Scheduled Workflow Required for workflow management - One or more of: {Scheduled Workflow, Evidence Documents, NM Image} Required for Content input Supporting the image related transactions of Scheduled Workflow counts as a Content profile.
+Simple Image and Numeric Reports Required for Content input/output - Charge Posting One or More of: {Scheduled Workflow, Post-Processing Workflow, Reporting Workflow, Import Reconciliation Workflow} Required for charge trigger input - Patient Information Reconciliation Scheduled Workflow Required for workflow/content to manage Patient Information Reconciliation is an extension to this profile requiring that the workitems and/or content be updated.
+Portable Data for Imaging None None - XDS for Imaging (XDS-I.b) XDS.b (ITI) Document Consumer, Document Registry, and Document Repository actors from ITI XDS.b are needed to support the transactions and workflows defined by XDS-1.b.
+Document content types and metadata are specialized.
+ATNA, incl.
+Radiology Audit Trail Option Each XDS-I.b Actor shall be grouped with the Secure Node or Secure Application Actor.
+Required to manage audit trail of exported PHI, node authentication and transport encryption.
 Import Reconciliation Workflow Scheduled Workflow Required for Workflow (including Scheduled Import Option) Support the workflow related transactions of Scheduled Workflow.

-Patient Demographics Query [ITI] Required for Unscheduled Import Option Patient Demographic information is obtained using Patient Demographic Query.
-Teaching File and Clinical Trial Export None None -
+Integration Profile Depends on Dependency Type Comments Patient Demographics Query [ITI] Required for Unscheduled Import Option Patient Demographic information is obtained using Patient Demographic Query.
+Teaching File and Clinical Trial Export None None - Radiation Exposure Monitoring None None -

-Vendor products support an Integration Profile by implementing the appropriate actor-transactions as outlined in the Integration Profile in sections 3-20.
-A product may implement more than one actor and more than one Integration Profile.

-An actor must implement all required transactions in the pre-requisite profiles in addition to those in the desired profile.
+- Vendor products support an Integration Profile by implementing the appropriate actortransactions as outlined in the Integration Profile in sections 3-20.
+A product may implement more than one actor and more than one Integration Profile. - An actor must implement all required transactions in the pre-requisite profiles in addition to those in the desired profile.
 In some cases, the pre-requisite is that the actor selects any one of a given set of profiles to satisfy the pre-requisite.
-For example, Post-processing depends on any one of the content profiles being supported.

-Actors (see section 2.3) are information systems or components of information systems that produce, manage, or act on information associated with operational activities in the enterprise.

-Transactions (see section 2.4) are interactions between actors that transfer the required information through standards-based messages.
+For example, Post-processing depends on any one of the content profiles being supported. - Actors (see section 2.3) are information systems or components of information systems that produce, manage, or act on information associated with operational activities in the enterprise. - Transactions (see section 2.4) are interactions between actors that transfer the required information through standards-based messages.